dwblair/Riffle-Getting-Started/step-by-step.markdown

 Pins on bottom of board
 Coin cell battery CR1220 (for RTC)

-# Basic test of hardware: Blinky
+# Basic test of hardware

 Riffle pre-programmed with "blink" code that blinks the LED every 1 second.
 Plug the Riffle into USB power to test it.
 Does it blink?
 It works!